 A landing page is also a prime opportunity to sell your customers on your offer.
 Since it’s such a valuable asset, you should make every effort to make it perfect – from the headline, to the copy, to the images and call to action.
 A well optimized landing page is crucial to setting your business up for success.

-Say you set up an adwords campaign for people looking for landscaping companies in Atlanta.
+Say you set up a Google Ads campaign for people looking for landscaping companies in Atlanta.
 They click your ad, triggered by a keyword in your new ad group, and land on a page that talks about the best landscaping tips for DIYers.

 As you can imagine, this probably wouldn’t be very effective.
 Instead of serving a landing page targeted to someone interested in doing business with you, you served a landing page targeted to someone in the discovery phase trying to find solutions.